 Visit Wabash County also sponsors special events, like Bluegrass at Hopewell, cocktail mixology classes, and monthly trolley tours.
 Thanks to the Wabash River Trail, whether an avid cyclist or a casual walker, the small community of Lagro has become a destination in Wabash County.

-Visit the trails, local businesses, or attend one of Visit Wabash County’s special events, and you will see all that Lagro and Wabash County has to offer.
+Visit the trails, and local businesses, or attend one of Visit Wabash County’s special events, and you will see all that Lagro and Wabash County has to offer.

 “We believe that everything starts with a visit,” Flohr says.